-Air conditioners have been getting leaks since air conditioners were first invented.
-They are extremely common problems, but they can also lead to time-consuming and costly repairs.
-So what causes refrigerant leaks and how do you identify them?
+Air conditioners have experienced leaks since they were first invented.
+It’s an extremely common problem that can also lead to time-consuming and costly AC repairs.
+So what causes refrigerant leaks, and how do you identify them?

 AC systems all contain a refrigerant circuit.
 This circuit is typically made of copper and is structured like a loop or coil.
 It contains dozens of twists and bends that have been soldered together in order to form the coiled structure.
 The refrigerant is held within the circuit at a high pressure and runs through the coils at a high speed.

 There are several causes for refrigerant leaks, including normal wear and tear on the unit.
 Another cause is pinhole leaks, a type of leak that is caused by formic erosion and only affects copper coils.
 There are several indicators that you might have a refrigerant leak, including:

 - Little to no cool air comes out of your vents.

 - It takes longer for your home to cool down (if it ever does).

 - Your energy bills have gotten significantly more expensive.

 - Your air conditioning unit has ice buildup.

 - Unusual hissing sounds come from the unit.